Ventricular fibrillation (VF) is a severely abnormal heart rhythm (arrhythmia) that is life threatening.

 Tests and Exams

-A cardiac monitor will show a very disorganized heart rhythm.
+A cardiac monitor will show a very disorganized ("chaotic") heart rhythm.

-Tests will be done to search for the cause of the VF.
+Tests will be done to look for the cause of the VF.

 Treatment of Ventricular fibrillation

-Ventricular fibrillation is a medical emergency and must be treated immediately to save a person's life.
+Ventricular fibrillation is a medical emergency.
+It must be treated immediately to save a person's life.

 - While waiting for help, place the person's head and neck in line with the rest of the body to help make breathing easier.
-Start CPR by doing chest compressions.
+Start CPR by doing chest compressions ("push hard and push fast").

 - Continue to do this until the person becomes alert or help arrives.

-VF is treated by delivering a quick electric shock through the chest using a device called an external defibrillator.
+VF is treated by delivering a quick electric shock through the chest.
+It is done using a device called an external defibrillator.
 The electric shock can immediately restore the heartbeat to a normal rhythm, and should be done as quickly as possible.
 Many public places now have these machines.

 Medicines may be given to control the heartbeat and heart function.

-VF will lead to death within a few minutes unless it is treated quickly and effectively.
-Even then, long-term survival for people who live through a VF attack outside of the hospital is between 2% and 25%.
+VF will lead to death within a few minutes unless it is treated quickly and properly.
+Even then, long-term survival for people who live through a VF attack outside of the hospital is low.

 People who have survived VF may be in a coma or have long-term damage.

 Olgin JE, Zipes DP.
 Specific arrhythmias: diagnosis and treatment.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 39.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 39.

 Stevenson WG.
 Ventricular arrhythmias.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 65.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 65.